cjpais/writing/serve/day/nov22_2020/index.md

 Not sure what I want the primary color to be

-Between Green and Blue mostly
+Between Green and Blue mostly.
+I think green